 Qualification documentation

-The 2019 Instructions required the Appointed Actuary to provide “qualification documentation” to the Board of Directors upon initial appointment and annually thereafter.
-Upon further discussion, the AOWG is considering amending this requirement starting with Year End 2023 Opinions, to only require the Appointed Actuary to provide “qualification documentation” to the Board of Directors upon initial appointment and once every five years thereafter, unless there are material changes in the company’s operations or exposure.
+Starting with the 2019 Instructions, the Appointed Actuary is required to provide “qualification documentation” to the Board of Directors upon initial appointment and annually thereafter.
+The AOWG is considering amending this requirement starting with Year End 2024 Opinions, to only require the Appointed Actuary to provide “qualification documentation” to the Board of Directors upon initial appointment and eliminate the requirement to provide the documentation annually thereafter.

 The documentation provided to the Board must be available to the regulator upon request and during a financial examination.
 Guidance on qualification documentation is in Section IV of this document.